ashleefv/ApplNumComp/L12 Advanced Parameter Estimation in MATLAB.md

 plot(tforplotting,xatsoln,'g')
 legend('data','x at guesses', 'x at soln parameters')

-function output = model(parameters,t,x0)
+% Define the function for the model that is fitted to data.
+% This model has output that matches the observed dependent variables.
+E.g., one could solve multiple ODEs defined by system_of_ODEs, but the output from a subset of ODE solutions might be compared to the data via this function called model. function output = model(parameters,t,x0)
     for i = 1:length(t)
         if t(i) == 0